AntonioWR/2d-SPH-solver/README.md

 # 2d-SPH-solver
-High performance computing coursework: A parallel numerical code for solving a 2d smoothed particle hydrodynamic formulation of the N-S equations.
+High performance computing coursework:

-The objective of this coursework is to write a high-performance parallel, object-oriented, C++ code which will solve the SPH problem.
+The objective of this coursework is to write a high-performance parallel, object-oriented, C++ code which will solve a 2d smoothed particle hydrodynamic (SPH) formulation of the N-S equations.

 The file "repository.log" is the git log generated under the Linux environment.
 The file "energy.txt" records the potential energy, the kinetic energy and the total energy of particles at a specific time instance.